zulip/zulip/README.prod.md

 * For Google authentication, you need to follow the configuration instructions around `GOOGLE_OAUTH2_CLIENT_ID` and `GOOGLE_CLIENT_ID`.

-* For Email authentication, you will need to follow the configuration instructions around outgoing SMTP from Django.
+* For Email authentication, you will need to follow the configuration instructions for outgoing SMTP from Django.
+You can use `manage.py send_test_email username@example.com` to test whether you've successfully configured outgoing SMTP.

 You should be able to login now.
 If you get an error, check `/var/log/zulip/errors.log` for a traceback, and consult the next